 MAYA ANGELOU: [singing] I open my mouth to the Lord, and I won’t turn back no. I will go.
 I shall go.
-I’ll see what the end is going to be. [speaking] In the midst of national tumult, in the medium of international violent uproar, Coretta Scott King’s face remained a study in serenity.
+I’ll see what the end is going to be (reprint with permission only). [speaking] In the midst of national tumult, in the medium of international violent uproar, Coretta Scott King’s face remained a study in serenity.
 In times of interior violent storms, she sat her hands resting in her lap calmly.
 Like good children sleeping.
 Her passion was never spent in public display.
 She offered her industry and her energies to action toward righting ancient and current wrongs in this world.
 She believed religiously in non-violent protest.
 She believed it could heal a nation mired in a history of slavery, and all its excesses.
 She believed non-violence protests, religiously, could lift up a nation rife with racial prejudices and racial bias.

 She was a quintessential African-American woman.
 Born in the small town, repressive South.
 Born of flesh and destined to become iron.
 Born a corn flower and destined to become a steel magnolia.
 She loved her church fervently.
 She loved and adored her husband and her children.
 She cherished her race.
 She cherished women.
 She cared for the conditions of human beings, of Native Americans and Latin — Latino and Asian Americans.
 She cared for gay and straight people.
 She was concerned for the struggles in Ireland and she prayed nightly for Palestine and equally for Israel.